 Robert Brusca, FAO Economics, and Alan Gayle, RidgeWorth Capital Management, provide their views on what to expect from today's jobs report, and whether the Fed will begin its tapering program based on a strong number.

-CNBC's Ross Westgate reports on all the market moving events from Europe, as better-than-expected euro zone manufacturing data trimmed earlier losses.
+CNBC's Ross Westgate reports on all the market moving events from Europe, as investors wait with caution for the monthly U.S. jobs report.

 CNBC's Rick Santelli discusses bond prices and yields.

 Art Cashin of UBS, weighs in on what's driving markets to new highs, as stocks post their best gains in three weeks.
 And Cashin provides his perspective on the "phony" debate about who will succeed Ben Bernanke.
 "I think they want to change the Yellen appointment to a Yellen anointment," Cashin added.